Howdy Intrepid Stock Show Bee Booth Wranglers!

 Frequently asked questions

-Where’s the queen?
 She’s in there (hopefully).
-She’ll be marked with yellow paint, the 2017 color, for when she was born.
-2018 is red.
+She’ll be marked with green (2019) or red (2018) paint, according to the when she was born.
 The difference between her and the workers is early nutrition.
 She gets more and better food when she’s a larva (baby).
 Rather than just pointing to her, try for a little more engagement.
 Can you find her?
 Refer to the posters for visuals.
 What’s she doing?

 How many bees are in there?